-For privately-owned vessels over 30 feet, also see Offshore Water Vessels Safety Activity Checkpoints.
+For privately owned vessels over 30 feet, also see Offshore Water Vessels Safety Activity Checkpoints.

-Carbon Monoxide warning.
+Carbon monoxide warning.
 Never allow "teak surfing," swim platform dragging, or bodysurfing behind any vessel.
 Do not operate a motor or generator while anyone is on or holding onto a swim platform, swim deck, swim step, or swim ladder, except for a very brief time when docking, or entering/exiting the vessel.
 Carbon monoxide emitted at the stern (back) of the boat can cause death in these situations.

-- U.S. Coast Guard approved life jacket (Type III recommended) that fits according to weight and height specifications.
-Inspect life jackets to ensure that they are in good condition and contain no tears. - At least one graspable and throwable Coast Guard approved personal flotation device (Type IV buoyant cushion or ring buoy or equivalent) immediately available for each group on the water. - Life raft and/or towing boat. - Ski lines (tow lines) at least 75 feet long; a single handle is used on the ski line. - Wakeboard or rounded (not pointed) skis that are appropriate to the skill and size of the skier. - Water skis. - Foot bindings appropriate for skier's weight and skiing speed. - Waterproof sunscreen (SPF of at least 15), applied every two hours, and lip balm. - Beach towel. - Dry clothing and sunglasses to wear after surfing. - Wet suit if water temperatures are cold, below 70 degrees Fahrenheit.
+- U.S. Coast Guard-approved life jacket (Type III recommended) that fits according to weight and height specifications.
+Inspect life jackets to ensure that they are in good condition and contain no tears. - At least one graspable and throwable Coast Guard-approved personal flotation device (Type IV buoyant cushion or ring buoy or equivalent) immediately available for each group on the water - Towing boat - Ski lines (tow lines) at least 75 feet long; a single handle is used on the ski line - Wakeboard or rounded (not pointed) skis that are appropriate to the skill and size of the skier - Water skis - Foot bindings appropriate for skier's weight and skiing speed - Waterproof sunscreen (SPF of at least 15), applied every two hours, and lip balm - Beach towel - Dry clothing and sunglasses to wear after skiing - Wetsuit if water temperatures are cold, below 70 degrees Fahrenheit